ttsirkia/koodisailo/README.md

 }
 ```

-In order to use the Admin UI provided by KeystoneJS, configure the admin account information in `updates/0.0.1-admins.js`.
-Although the Admin UI is not normally needed, remember to change the credentials to prevent unpriviledged access.
+In order to use the Admin UI provided by KeystoneJS, configure the admin account information in `updates/0.0.1-admins.js.example` and remove the `.example` before starting the server.
+The Admin UI is not normally needed.
 Admin UI can be accessed in `http://localhost:3001/keystone`.

 Configure the LMS so that the LTI launch address will be `http://your.server.example/koodisailo/login/lti`.